Ramin8or/U_FS_P5-LinuxServer/README.md

 ```
 service ssh restart
 ```
-**Do not logout of root yet, use another terminal to SSH using the grader account:**
+**Do not logout of root yet!** Use another terminal to SSH using the grader account:
 ```
 ssh -p 2200 grader@`[IP_ADDRESS](52.33.77.87)
 ```